SusimRoy/Real-Time-Face-Mask-Detection/README.md

 # Real-Time-Face-Mask-Detection

-A real-time face mask detection script utilizing deep learning with tensorflow and face detection with opencv
+A real-time face mask detection script utilizing deep learning with Tensorflow and face detection with OpenCV

 Contributors:
 > Jaisidh Singh